 Helena Mamich, soprano

 Croatian-Australian soprano Helena Mamich pursued her undergraduate studies and a Master’s degree in Performance – Classical contemporary music at the Australian National University and School of medicine, University of Split.
+Currently she is doing her postgraduate specialisation in Psychiatry.

 As a recitalist, she focuses on Croatian composers and composers from 20th and 21st century.
 She premiered a number of works composed by Kunsu Shim, Gerhard Stäbler, Kyle Ghann and works by many aspiring composers.